alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 - hook it up to jenkins
 - find a way to wrap it up in a cool way
 - conclusion, referral to books
-- NOTE: when settinng up the lambda, you have to grant the lambda Comprehend permission.
+- NOTE: when setting up the lambda, you have to grant the lambda Comprehend permission.
 I do full access
 - https://d1.awsstatic.com/Projects/P5505030/aws-project_Jenkins-build-server.pdf (excellent jenkins build server)

 ### High-Level Project Overview